visualopsholdings/nodes/src/msg/README.md

 ```
 {
   "type": "setobject",
-  "objtype": "stream",
+  "objtype": "obj",
-  "id": "stream guid",
+  "id": "guid",
   "name": "A new name",
   "me": "userid guid"
 }
 ```

-If the user can edit the stream the details are set and Ack is returned.
+If the user can edit the obj the details are set and Ack is returned.

 #### Add Object